Understanding BMP and CMP: Your Guide to Blood Tests

 BUN (Blood Urea Nitrogen) and Creatinine (kidney function)

-🧬 Blood Urea Nitrogen (BUN) is a medical marker used to evaluate how well your kidneys and liver are functioning.
+Blood Urea Nitrogen (BUN) is a medical marker used to evaluate how well your kidneys and liver are functioning.
+Here’s how it works:

 Urea nitrogen is a waste product formed in your liver when it breaks down proteins from the food you eat.